eecheonwu/mlprojects/README.md

 # mlprojects
-This repository hold machine learning models and implementations
+This repository holds some of my machine learning models and implementations